-The NPPF requires that local plans should proactively drive and support sustainable 5.55 economic development and take account of market signals such as land prices and housing affordability.
-The Gosport Profile contains information related to key headline statistics for house prices, rents and income and can be found www.gosport.gov.uk/gosportprofile
+The NPPF requires that local plans should proactively drive and support sustainable 5.58 economic development and take account of market signals such as land prices and housing affordability.
+The Gosport Profile contains information related to key headline statistics for house prices, rents and income and be found can at: www.gosport.gov.uk/gosportprofile

-Ratio of House price to workplace-based earnings
+Ratio of median house price to median workplace-based earnings

-5.56 The affordability of housing in the Borough is a factor that is taken into account when assessing the number of homes which need to be planned for.
+5.59 The affordability of housing in the Borough is a factor that is taken into account when assessing the number of homes which need to be planned for.
 The Government's standard method for assessing housing need includes an adjustment to take account of affordability.
 The data used to measure the affordability of an area is the median workplace-based affordability ratios which are published by the Office for National Statistics.
 This statistic provides a measurement comparing the median house price in the Borough and the median gross annual workplace earnings.
 For example, an affordability ratio of 7 means that the average house costs seven times the average annual income.
-Figure 23 shows the change in affordability for Gosport Borough since 2000.
+Figure 25 shows the change in the affordability ratio for Gosport Borough since 2000.

-Figure 23: Gosport Borough - Ratio of median house price to median gross annual workplace-based earnings and ratio of lower quartile house price to lower quartile gross annual workplace-based earnings 19
+Figure 25: Gosport Borough - Ratio of median house price to median gross annual workplace-based earnings and ratio of lower quartile house price to lower quartile gross annual workplace-based earnings 20